-We will not be responsible, after completion of your transaction, or when the file is closed, for reminding you of any specific date(s), events or circumstance that may fall due in the future, whatever the relevance.
+We will not be responsible, after completion of your transaction, or once the file is closed, for reminding you of any specific date(s), events or circumstance that may fall due in the future, whatever the relevance

 We shall not be liable to you if, as a cause beyond our reasonable control, we are unable to perform our services.
 In the event of any such occurrence, we shall notify you as soon as possible.

 ICO Registration number: ZA012689

 Our liability to you for loss will be limited to the level of our professional indemnity cover of £3, 000, 000 (three million pounds) for any one individual transaction or claim, or any one series of related transactions or claims.
 These limitations will not apply in case of liability for death or personal injury resulting from our negligence.

 We do not accept liability for losses that exceed this figure and by placing instructions with us you are deemed to have consented to this term.

 No member of our practice (director, employee or consultant) contracts with you personally or assumes legal responsibility to you personally in respect of work performed by Trousset Fawcett Ltd. All correspondence and communications sent to you in the course of our work, even if signed personally by a member of our practice will for all purposes be treated as having been sent on behalf of Trousset Fawcett Ltd.

 You agree with us and with each member of our practice that you will not bring any claim for loss against any member of our practice (except in the case of their individual fraud) but will bring a claim against Trousset Fawcett Ltd as a whole.
 Members of our practice will be entitled to rely on this provision if any claim is made against them personally.